2024 Japan Series: Game 6

 Yoshitomo Tsutsugo had four RBIs, including a home run in Game 6.

 Game 6 was originally scheduled to be played on November 2 but was postponed one day due to rain in Yokohama.
 The game's first pitch was thrown by former BayStars manager Kiyoshi Nakahata.
 Game 2 starter Ohnuki opened the game for the DeNA, while SoftBank started Arihara, their Game 1 starting pitcher.
 Ohnuki didn't allow a run through three innings, bringing the Hawks' consecutive scoreless innings streak to a record 29 innings, a new Japan Series record.
 SoftBank finally broke through and scored in the fourth inning; Kenta Imamiya reached base on his second hit of the game followed by a Yuki Yanagita home run that scored two runs.
 Ohnuki finished out the inning, but it would be his last.

 The BayStars, however, scored the game's first run in the second inning when Tsutsugo led off the inning with a solo home run.
 They would go on to score two more that inning when Yasutaka Tobashira and Keito Mori consecutively reached base with a single and a double, respectively, and Kuwahara scored both with a two-run single.
-Arihara allowed a leadoff single the next inning and then consecutively hit a batsman walked and two batters with out outs to force in DeNA's fourth run.
+Arihara allowed a leadoff single the next inning and then consecutively hit a batsman walked and two batters without outs to force in DeNA's fourth run.
 Arihara was removed from the game after the inning.
 Game 3 starting pitcher Carter Stewart Jr. entered the fifth inning in relief after the Hawks' two runs in the fourth to cut the BayStars' lead to 4–2.
 Stewart loaded the bases and then walked Kuwahara and gave up a single to Kajiwara to bring the score to 6–2 and end his inning after only recording one out.
 With the bases still loaded, Austin was then hit by a pitch to drive in another run and Tsutsugo hit a bases-clearing, three-run double.
 Toshiro Miyazaki then doubled to drive Tsutsugo in and cap off the scoring in DeNA's seven-run inning.
 BayStars relief pitchers kept the Hawks from scoring again after the fourth inning and they went on to win the game and the series.